 - How to enable two-factor authentication

-- How to sign-in to your Dashlane account if two-factor authentication is enabled
+- How to sign-in to your Dashlane account once two-factor authentication is enabled

 What is two-factor authentication?

-Two-factor authentication (2FA) is a feature that will keep your account even safer in the event someone gains access to your Master Password.
-With 2FA, a hacker will not be able to access your data unless they also have a hold of the device you used to set up two-factor authentication.
-Naturally, this means that you must always have access to that device (though there are back-up solutions proposed when you activate two-factor authentication).
+With 2FA, a hacker can't get at your data unless they also have a hold of the device you used to set it up.
+Naturally, this means that you must always have access to that device.
+But just in case, there are back-up solutions proposed when you activate the feature.

-Two-factor authentication must be activated on your desktop.
+The two-factor authentication feature must be activated or deactivated on your desktop.

 How to enable two-factor authentication